US third-quarter GDP growth revised slightly up; momentum waning

 State and local governments have re-imposed restrictions on businesses, undercutting consumer spending and unleashing a fresh wave of layoffs.
 The grim situation has been worsened by Congress' delay in providing additional fiscal relief for struggling businesses and the unemployed.

+"The only good news is that corporate profits are rebounding more quickly than expected ... more profits mean that companies will not have to lay off as many workers."

-Gross domestic product rebounded at a 33.4per cent annualized rate last quarter, the Commerce Department said in its third estimate of GDP.
-That was revised slightly up from the 33.1per cent pace reported last month and reflected more robust consumer and business spending than previously estimated.
+Gross domestic product rebounded at a 33.4 per cent annualised rate last quarter, the Commerce Department said in its third estimate of GDP.
+That was revised slightly up from the 33.1 per cent pace reported last month and reflected more robust consumer and business spending than previously estimated.

 Twenty-one industries led by the automobile sector contributed to GDP growth last quarter.
 Mining was the only drag, likely because cheaper oil weighed on businesses spending on residential structures like gas and oil well drilling.